Private or public. Ready or not. A lease accounting compliance audit may be coming your way.

 Translation: Do whatever it takes to implement the right software as soon as possible.

-Look for a lease accounting solution that has a robust feature set for compliance.
+Look for a lease accounting and administration software solution that has a robust feature set for compliance.
 The longer this feature set has been in development (it can vary from months to years), the better.

 That means the company has had more time to work out bugs.